-Providers shall participate in, and comply with, programs implemented by the Commonwealth of Massachusetts through its agencies, including but not limited to the EOHHS, to identify, report, analyze, and prevent PPCs.
+Providers shall participate in, and comply with, programs implemented by the Commonwealth of Massachusetts through its agencies, including but not limited to the Massachusetts Executive Office of Health and Human Services (EOHHS), to identify, report, analyze, and prevent PPCs.

 When a provider is required to provide notification of a PPC, the provider shall provide notification to Commonwealth Care Alliance in a format and frequency as specified by EOHHS.